altf4m88/100-days-of-code/log.md

 **Thoughts:** Added redux action to get, add and delete profile from favourite section.
 Also added store to Profile.jsx component

 **Link to work:** https://github.com/altf4m88/github-profile-fetcher

+[ FAILED ] Got to focus on internship project ( which does not count according to this challenge rule) but i'll be back as soon as possible after finishing my internship